-Correct – belts also deteriorate with heat and mileage.
+Belts also deteriorate with heat and mileage.
 Every time a belt passes around a pulley, it bends and flexes.
-This produces heat in the belt which hardens the rubber over time.
+This produces heat in the belt, which hardens the rubber over time.
 The wear process can be greatly accelerated if the belt is loose and slips.
 The additional friction between belt and pulley will make a belt run even hotter.
 After millions of such journeys around the pulleys, even the best drive belt begins to suffer the effects of age.
-The rubber begins to crack and fray, and the internal cords become weakened and brittle.
-If your belt breaks you will loose whatever functions powered by the belt like your water pump, alternator, power steering, air conditioning, etc…
+The rubber begins to crack and fray and the internal cords become weakened and brittle.
+If your belt breaks, you will lose whatever functions powered by the belt like your water pump, alternator, power steering and air conditioning.

 - Your battery or check engine light comes on

 - Belts squeal when your turn on or drive your car